24th Mechanized Brigade (Ukraine): Symbols

 In 2017, the brigade developed a symbolism and motto: "Milites Regum" (translated from Latin: "King's infantry").
-The motto was chosen in Latin, as Latin is the classic language of heraldry, and is also connected to the life of King Daniel, for his coronation was held according to the Catholic coronation rites in Dorohochyn.
+The motto is in Latin, the classic language of heraldry, and is connected to the life of King Daniel, for his coronation was held according to the Catholic coronation rites in Dorohochyn.
 On 10 November 2017, the official description of the new brigade symbols was published.
-The emblem is a shield that is red on one side and green on the other, with the lion (being the main symbol of the brigade) being located in the center.
+The emblem is a shield that is red on one side and green on the other, with the lion, the main symbol of the brigade, in the center.